About

 My research specialisation is in syntax, specifically the study of word order.
 This research lies at the intersection of historical syntax (why word order changes over time) and comparative syntax (why languages have different word orders).

 The languages I research are often Old French and Old Occitan, although I also work(ed) on a variety of southern Gallo-Romance varieties, Italian, Catalan, Spanish, and Romanian.
 If you are working on the syntax of Old Romance too, I would love to connect!
+I also published on Modern French syntax.

 I have experience in teaching a wide range of topics, from theoretical linguistics (generative syntax, formal semantics, phonetics & phonology) to applied linguistics (sociolinguistics) and historical linguistics.
 I also taught practical language classes (translation, interpreting, grammar, essay writing in a foreign language), and more general academic skills (critical thinking, presentation skills).
-I am regularly contacted to provide training on how to use LaTeX for doctoral students.

 I have two cats, Hercules & Isidorine.